Cuthbert Christy: Christy commission

 with Christy eventually coming round to Johnson's view that the country should remain independent.
 Although much of the work was done by the other team members, some felt that it was important to Christy to take most of the credit.
+Some authors feel that Christy was generally negative towards the role of the United States in Liberia, and interested in showing that the Firestone Tire and Rubber Company was complicit in slaving.

 Death and legacy

 Charles S. Johnson said soon after meeting him in 1930 that although he was 66 he "looks and has the heartiness of a man of 45."